One more technique

 If room temperature is lees than 20°C we paint with 20 lbs pressure, if it is greater than 25°C we can decrease to 15 lbs.

-The goal is to paint once and for all the body part, covering it well with several thin layers and a thick last one, without flows or orange peel, practicing with the variables is possible to achieve the above mentioned.
+The goal is to paint once and for all the body part, covering it well with several thin layers and a thick last one, without flows or orange peel.
+By testing and practicing it is possible to achieve the above mentioned.

-I clarify that all this work must be done at the same time and during no more than 5 minutes.
+I want to clarify that all this work must be done at the same time and during no more than 5 minutes.

-4) After making the above we allow the body part rest in a place free of dirt for 10 or 15 minutes, meanwhile, we paint other body parts or prepare the Tamiya varnish, which must be very diluted with lacquer thinner, as rule we can say that it should be diluted more than the painting, for the same moment.
+4) After making the above, we allow the body part rest in a place free of dust for 10 or 15 minutes, meanwhile, we paint other body parts or prepare the Tamiya varnish, which must be very diluted with lacquer thinner, as rule we can say that it should be diluted more than the painting..

-5) After 15 minutes we apply the varnish in several thick layers.
+5) After 15 minutes we apply several thick varnish layers.

 I use a double action Badger 150 airbrush to achieve more control, without interrupting the paint flow.